weyoss/redis-smq/README.md

 Producer class is in turn responsible for producing messages.

-Each producer instance has an associated message queue and provides `produceMessage()` method which handle a given message and decides to either send it to the message queue scheduler or to immediately enqueue for delivery it depending on the given message properties.
+Each producer instance has an associated message queue and provides `produceMessage()` method which handle the message and decides to either send it to the message queue scheduler or to immediately enqueue it for delivery.

 ```javascript
 // filename: ./example/test-queue-producer-launch.js